best places to retire by the beach

 Climate shapes everything from morning routine to long-term health outcomes.
 The best coastal cities for retirement minimize weather extremes while maximizing the days when outdoor activity is practical and enjoyable.

-Santa Monica, California offers arguably the most consistent climate of any best place to retire by the beach in the U.S. — mild year-round temperatures, low humidity, and abundant sunshine.
+Santa Monica, California offers arguably the most consistent climate — mild year-round temperatures, low humidity, and abundant sunshine.
 The outdoor infrastructure matches: trails, parks, and beachfront paths designed for regular use.
 The trade-off is a significantly higher cost of living than most other options on this list.

 Mild coastal temperatures reduce the fall risk and respiratory issues associated with harsh winters.
-Regular outdoor activity — walking, gardening, beach access — improves cardiovascular health, reduces isolation, and supports mental well-being.
-The flip side: Gulf Coast summer heat requires awareness of hydration and heat-related health risks, particularly for retirees managing cardiovascular conditions.
+Regular outdoor activity — walking, gardening, beach access — improves cardiovascular health and supports mental well-being.
 Factor your specific health profile into climate selection — not just what’s comfortable, but what’s safe.

 Healthcare Access at the Best Coastal Cities for Retirement